Skip to main content

 Chronic stress does more than just alter hormonal signaling; it fundamentally reprograms the body’s metabolic machinery.
 The persistent elevation of cortisol promotes a state of insulin resistance, where the body’s cells become less responsive to the effects of insulin.
 This forces the pancreas to produce more insulin to maintain normal blood glucose levels, a condition known as hyperinsulinemia.

-This state of and hyperinsulinemia has profound and sexually dimorphic effects on hormonal health.
+This state of insulin resistance and hyperinsulinemia has profound and sexually dimorphic effects on hormonal health.
 In women, high levels of insulin can stimulate the ovaries to produce more testosterone, contributing to the pathophysiology of Polycystic Ovary Syndrome (PCOS).
 PCOS is a common endocrine disorder characterized by irregular periods, excess androgens (male hormones), and cysts on the ovaries.

 It is a classic example of how a metabolic disturbance, often initiated or exacerbated by chronic stress, can lead to a significant hormonal imbalance.
 In men, insulin resistance is a key driver of the age-related decline in testosterone.
 It is associated with increased visceral adiposity, which, as previously mentioned, is a site of increased aromatase activity.